The optimality of word lengths. Theoretical foundations and an empirical study: Discussion

 \subsection{Future research}

 In this article, we have introduced two new scores that require further theoretical and empirical research.
-Although we have focused on $\Psi$ for the sake of simplicity, further research on $\Omega$ and its variants is necessary.
-We have made a significant contribution to the problem of the best score for cross-linguistic research, but further research is necessary.
+Although we have focused on $\Psi$ for the sake of simplicity, further attention to $\Omega$ and its variants is necessary.
+We have made a contribution to the problem of the best score for cross-linguistic research, but the problem should be the subject of further research.

 For simplicity, we have investigated only the weak recoding problem.
 The next step is initiating research on the strong recoding problem, which may provide further arguments for the choice of the best score.